nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Appendix: Instructions for manual testing
 Below are the steps required for manual testing of termiNus

-### Initial launch and shutdown

-1. Initial Launch
-    a.
-Download the latest version of `termiNus` from [here](https://github.com/AY2021S1-CS2113-T14-3/tp/releases/latest) and copy the jar file to a new folder.

-    b.
-Launch termiNus by typing `java -jar termiNus.jar` and press enter.

-    c.
-To get a detailed description, refer to [User Guide](UserGuide.md).

-2. Shutdown
-    a.
-Once testing is conducted, exit the program by entering `bye`.

-### Features and functions

 <!-- @@author Cao-Zeyu -->
-## Instructions for manual testing

 ### Launch and shutdown
 1. Initial launch
-    1. Download the jar file and copy to an empty folder.
+    1. Download the latest version of `termiNus` from [here](https://github.com/AY2021S1-CS2113-T14-3/tp/releases/latest) and copy the jar file to an empty folder.
-    2. Open a command line window in the same directory and type `java -jar termiNus.jar` to launch.
+    2. Open a command line window in the same directory and launch termiNus by typing `java -jar termiNus.jar` and press enter.
 2. Shutdown
     1. Input `bye` to exit the program.